codingMustache/codingMustache/README.md

 ## Joke of the Day

-Me and my mates are in a band called Duvet.
-We're a cover band.
+Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.

 ## Daily Trivia

-What port does HTTP run on?
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. 80
+ 1. C#
- 2. 53
+ 2. Ruby
- 3. 23
+ 3. Objective-C
- 4. 443
+ 4. C++

 <details>
   <summary>Answer</summary>
-  80
+  Objective-C
 </details>